DomoApps/JSAPIExample/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.
-- [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.

 ## Available Scripts